 Replete, all that was left was to stumble to our golf cart to be delivered to our villa, where we slept the sleep of queens.

 I actually dreamed of Mel Gibson.
 But the less said about that, the better.

 IF YOU GO

-'s rates include accomodation, pre-dinner drinks and breakfast.
+The Kinloch Club's rates include accomodation, pre-dinner drinks and breakfast.
 Golf is extra.

 The author was a guest of The Kinloch Club, and drove courtesy of Auckland City BMW in Newmarket.